cscw2015/maverick/Interim/Interim.md

 #####Creating Cuparla

 Cuparla was initially developed for the city of Stuttgart, Germany.
-A Detailed analysis of Stuttgart city council work revealed certain characteristics of the city council's work:
+A detailed analysis of Stuttgart city council work revealed certain characteristics of the city council's work [5]:

 - Any software required to support council members needed to have functionality supporting the "any time, any place" style of meeting.
 This was required as council members did not have fixed office locations to prepare for city hall meetings.
 - The council members collaborated and behaved differently in different contexts.
 When in their respective political party groups, council members tended to be more informal and open with regards to communication.
 In official council meetings, they were more controlled and more formal.
 - There was no inherent structure to be followed for communication.
 Each member of the city council had the right to initiate communication and they had the right to involve members of the administration in any order.